 For more info, contact

-If you require a reasonable accommodation due to a disability, please contact the Office of Diversity and Multicultural Affairs at email@example.com, or TTY Relay Station 1-800-955-8770 at least five (5) business days before the event.
+If you require a reasonable accommodation due to a disability, please contact the Center for Inclusion, Diversity Education and Advocacy (IDEAs) at firstname.lastname@example.org, or TTY Relay Station 1-800-955-8770 at least five (5) business days before the event.